Riblon wins Stage 18 in Alps, Froome extends lead

 - AP Sports Writer

-L'ALPE D'HUEZ, France — Christophe Riblon became the first Frenchman to win a Tour de France stage this year and Chris Froome boosted his overall lead despite a late struggle on Thursday's 18th stage.
+L'ALPE D'HUEZ, France — Christophe Riblon became the first Frenchman to win a Tour de France stage this year and Chris Froome boosted his overall lead despite a late struggle on Thursday.

 Riblon caught American Tejay van Garderen with about a mile left on the second ride up L'Alpe d'Huez, one of the Tour's most famed climbs.

-Riblon threw his hands up and pumped his fists after clinching the second Tour stage win of his career, three years after winning another mountain trek.
+Riblon threw his hands up and pumped his fists after clinching the second Tour stage win of his career.
 Van Garderen finished 59 seconds behind in second, and Italian Moreno Moser was 1:27 behind in third.

 The 107-mile route from Gap to L'Alpe d'Huez featured two HC ascents of L'Alpe d'Huez — meaning they were so tough they were beyond classification, known as Hors Categorie.